Petya of My Petya: Synopsis

-Grieved by injustice at school, betrayed by her closest people, 17-year-old Petya commits suicide.
-This happened to the talented poetess Petya Dubarova in 1979.
+Grieved by injustice at school, betrayed by her closest people, 17-year-old Petya dies by suicide.
+This happened to the talented poet Petya Dubarova in 1979.
 This also happened in 2019 to an ordinary girl, also named Petya.
 Different times, different girl, the System that does not tolerate the different remains the same.

 Cast

 The actors participating in this film are: